Red Hat OpenStack Platform Life Cycle

 - Valid for existing environments only.
-Cannot be applied to new installations of the product on hardware or in combination with technologies which have not been certified with the version of the product, or its underlying RHEL components, as they were at the end of production phase 2.
+Cannot be applied to new installations of the product on hardware or in combination with technologies which have not been certified with the version of the product, or its underlying RHEL components, as they were at the end of Maintenance Support.

 For more information on Red Hat OpenStack Platform Extended Lifecycle Support refer to the Frequently Asked Questions document.

 Our official deployment and management tool is part of Red Hat OpenStack Platform release and therefore it has same support criteria as the core product.